9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 1. Use `ghci` to explore what happens if you pass a malformed pattern, such as `[`, to `globToRegex`.
 Write a small function that calls `globToRegex`, and pass it a malformed pattern.
 What happens?
-2. While filesystems on Unix are usually sensitive to case (e.g. \"G\" vs. \"g\") in file names, Windows filesystems are not.
+2. While filesystems on Unix are usually sensitive to case (e.g. "G" vs. "g") in file names, Windows filesystems are not.
 Add a parameter to the `globToRegex` and `matchesGlob` functions that allows control over case sensitive matching.

 ## An important aside: writing lazy functions

-In an imperative language, the `globToRegex'` function is one that we\'d usually express as a loop.
-For example, Python\'s standard fnmatch module includes a function named `translate` that does exactly the same job as our `globToRegex` function.
-It\'s written as a loop.
+In an imperative language, the `globToRegex'` function is one that we'd usually express as a loop.
+For example, Python's standard fnmatch module includes a function named `translate` that does exactly the same job as our `globToRegex` function.
+It's written as a loop.

-If you\'ve been exposed to functional programming through a language such as Scheme or ML, you\'ve probably had drilled into your head the notion that \"the way to emulate a loop is via tail recursion\".
+If you've been exposed to functional programming through a language such as Scheme or ML, you've probably had drilled into your head the notion that "the way to emulate a loop is via tail recursion".

 Looking at the `globToRegex'` function, we can see that it is *not* tail recursive.
 To see why, examine its final clause again (several of its